UK PM Johnson out of the hospital, says staff saved his life

-LONDON (AP) — British Prime Minister Boris Johnson has been discharged from a London hospital where he was treated in intensive care for the new coronavirus.
+LONDON (AP) — British Prime Minister Boris Johnson was discharged from a London hospital where he was treated in intensive care for the coronavirus ahead of government figures Sunday in which the U.K. is expected to surpass 10,000 virus-related deaths.

-Johnson’s office says he left St. Thomas’ Hospital and will continue his recovery at Chequers, the prime minister’s country house.
-He will not immediately return to work.
+Johnson’s office said he left St. Thomas’ Hospital and will continue his recovery at Chequers, the prime minister’s country house.

+“On the advice of his medical team, the PM will not be immediately returning to work,” the statement said.
+“He wishes to thank everybody at St. Thomas’ for the brilliant care he has received.”
-Johnson has been in the hospital for a week and spent three nights in the ICU.

-British Prime Minister Boris Johnson said he owes his life to the National Health Service staff who treated him for COVID-19, ahead of figures Sunday in which the U.K. is expected to surpass 10,000 coronavirus-related deaths.
+Johnson had been in the hospital for a week and had spent three nights in the intensive care unit.
+Earlier he said he owes his life to the National Health Service staff who treated him.

-“I can’t thank them enough,” Johnson said in his first public statement since he was moved out of intensive care Thursday night at St. Thomas’ Hospital in London.
+“I can’t thank them enough,” Johnson said in his first public statement since he was moved out of intensive care Thursday night.
 “I owe them my life.”

+Johnson’s partner, Carrie Symonds, said in tweets that she “cannot thank our magnificent NHS enough” and that she “will never, ever be able to repay you and I will never stop thanking you.”
+She admitted there “were times last week that were very dark indeed.
+My heart goes out to all those in similar situations, worried sick about their loved ones.”

-Johnson, 55, was diagnosed over two weeks ago, becoming the first world leader confirmed to have the illness.
+Johnson, 55, was the first world leader confirmed to have the illness.
 His coronavirus symptoms at first were said to have been mild, including a cough and a fever, and he was working from home during the first few days.

 But he was admitted to St. Thomas’ on April 5 after his condition worsened and he was transferred the following day to its intensive care unit, where he received oxygen but was not put onto a ventilator.
 He spent three nights there before moving back to a regular hospital ward.